Olivier-Go/ipx800-panel/README.md

 yarn build
 ```

-Deploy it on a webserver and enjoy :-)
+Deploy it on a webserver and enjoy :blush: